Phyllis Goodhart Gordan: Career

 Gordan's life work of editing, translating, and annotating the letters of Poggio Bracciolini to Niccolò de' Niccoli resulted in the 1974 publication of Two Renaissance Book Hunters (Columbia University Press).
 Her interest in Renaissance manuscripts and her study of Bracciolini's search for "lost" texts fueled her own collecting.
 Her father, Howard Lehman Goodhart, supported and encouraged her research by amassing a notable collection of incunabula and Renaissance manuscripts.
 After her father's death in 1951, Gordan continued to seek out and collect rare materials from the Medieval and Renaissance eras.

 Gordan was a Trustee at Bryn Mawr and a founding member of the Friends of the Bryn Mawr College Library in 1951.
 She was a charter member of The Renaissance Society of America, serving as President from 1967-1968.
 Gordan was the first woman appointed to the American Academy in Rome's Board of Trustees in 1971.
 She was also a life long supporter of New York Public Library, serving as a Trustee from 1974 to 1985.

 Death and legacy

 Gordan died on January 24, 1994.
 Following her death, The Renaissance Society of America created the Phyllis Goodhart Gordan Book Prize in her memory.
-The American Academy in Rome awards pre- and post-doctoral student winners of the Rome Prize in Phyllis G. Gordan's name.
-Most of Gordan's book and manuscript collections were donated to Bryn Mawr College and the New York Public Library.
+The American Academy in Rome awards pre- and post-doctoral student winners of the Rome Prize in Phyllis G. Gordan's name..
 In 2016, Bryn Mawr College hosted a symposium dedicated to Gordan's memory, entitled Poggio Bracciolini and the Re(dis)covery of Antiquity: Textual and Material Traditions.
+Thirty manuscripts from her collection, previously deposited at Bryn Mawr, were offered for sale at Christie's, London, on 10 December 2025, lots 1-30.
+They included manuscripts of works by Cicero, Lucan, Appian, Aulus Gellius, Josephus, Ovid, Statius, and medieval authors, among others.